-There are varying degrees of hearing loss, with some people experiencing mild to profound loss of hearing (hearing impaired), and others a complete loss of hearing (deaf).
+There are varying degrees of hearing loss, with some people experiencing mild to profound loss of hearing (hard of hearing), and others a complete loss of hearing (d/Deaf).
 A diagnosis is required to ascertain the severity of the hearing loss.
 There are different types of hearing impairment: conductive hearing loss, sensorineural hearing loss, and a mixed hearing impairment combining the former types.

 Facts about hearing loss

 - One in six Australians currently experience hearing loss